 There are several ways to save money:

-- Take advantage of early-bird registration rates on courses
+- Take advantage of early-bird registration rates for in-class training courses

-- Purchase one or more of the course manuals from the Green Infrastructure Store in lieu of attending the courses in class
+- Purchase one or more of the GRP course manuals from the Green Infrastructure Store in lieu of attending the online and in-class training courses.

 How soon after I complete the exam will I know if I have passed?